gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 This section applies if the group uses (also) the group mode of Group OSCORE.

 The Group Manager SHOULD use the following default values for the Signature Algorithm and related parameters, consistently with the "COSE Algorithms" Registry {{COSE.Algorithms}}, the "COSE Key Types" Registry {{COSE.Key.Types}} and the "COSE Elliptic Curves" Registry {{COSE.Elliptic.Curves}}.

+* For the Signature Encryption Algorithm 'sign_enc_alg' used to encrypted messages protected with the group mode, AES-CCM-16-64-128 (COSE algorithm encoding: 10).

 * For the Signature Algorithm 'sign_alg' used to countersign messages protected with the group mode, the signature algorithm EdDSA {{RFC8032}}.